Gabe-MGNT/Altanime/README.md

 - [x] Implemented user interface for the current functionnalities
 - [x] Create dynamic recommandations with few selectable criterias
 - [x] Build the foundation of the "higher or lower" type game
-- [ ] Only use internal database
+- [x] Only use internal database
-- [ ] Best score working
+- [x] Best score working
 - [ ] Add image in DB
-- [ ] Remove Redis cache to make recommandations
+- [x] Remove Redis cache to make recommandations
 - [ ] Dockerize everything
 - [ ] Improve JS script
+- [ ] Make interface reactive to screen size (columns number depending on width)
 - [ ] Add user based recommandations
 - [ ] Implement interface for anime details
 - [ ] Use an external database (SQL) for the anime and recommandations matrix (later)